BlakeStearman/stopwatch-devsummit-2015/README.md

 ## License

 This software is provided under the MIT License.
-See this repositories [LICENSE.txt](https://github.com/BlakeStearman/stopwatch-devsummit-2015/edit/master/LICENSE.txt) file for the license information.
+See this repository's [LICENSE.txt](https://github.com/BlakeStearman/stopwatch-devsummit-2015/edit/master/LICENSE.txt) file for the license information.